edsq/eds-notes/md_notebooks/pwg_presentation_02-08-2023_part2.md

 When we run `pdm run test-publish`, this script:
 1. Gets the package name with `pdm show --name`, replacing dashes (`-`) with underscores (`_`).
 2. Gets the current version with `pdm show --version`.
-3. Changes the package version to a patch bump of that version with `.dev{date in seconds}` appended.
+3. Changes the package version to a micro bump of that version with `.dev{date in seconds}` appended.
 This is a [developmental release](https://peps.python.org/pep-0440/#developmental-releases) format.
 4. Publishes the package on TestPyPI.
 5. Returns the package version to its original value.